bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/GLOB/README.md

 <details><summary>IFC Entities</summary>

-**NOTE**: These entities represent a test-specific subset of the wider AbRV_E2a exchange, hence of the overall AbRV MVD. <ins>**By no means the scope of the test shall be used to define the scope of the exchange, nor of the MVD**</ins>
+These entities represent a test-specific subset of the wider AbRV_E2a exchange and the overall AbRV MVD. **The scope of the test shall not be used as a definitive scope of the exchange, or of the MVD**

 - Model setup:
    1. IfcProject